RimuTec/faker/README.md

 ## Reporting Bugs
 RimuTec.Faker has a test suite with about 270 unit tests.
 This does not guarantee absence of bugs.
 Please report all bugs at [https://github.com/RimuTec/Faker/issues](https://github.com/RimuTec/Faker/issues) ideally including steps to reproduce.
 We also consider pull requests (PR).
 All your feedback will help make the library more valuable for other users as well.
 Thank you!

+# How To Build
+## Visual Studio 2017
+Open Faker.sln in Visual Studio, select the desired configuration ("DEBUG" or "RELEASE") and then build the solution.

+## Command Line
+1. Open Powershell and navigate to directory containing Faker.sln
+1. Execute the command `dotnet build --configuration RELEASE Faker.sln`.
+Replace RELEASE with DEBUG if you want build the DEBUG configuration

+## Issues With Building
+If you encounter issues with building the library please file an issue on GitHub, ideally with what you tried, what the expected and what the actual outcome was.
+Thank you!

 # Credits
 This project uses the yaml files from the [Ruby Faker gem](https://github.com/stympy/faker), licensed under the MIT license.
 Thank you to all their contributors!